Why do business in Malta

 Our digital infrastructure is well advanced and will ensure your business stays connected.
 We are one of the few countries in the world with 5G nationwide coverage while we are also meeting the EU’s target of 30 Mbps bandwidth nationwide.

-The island is internationally connected via four submarine fibre-optic links to mainland Europe, with a fifth cable to be completed by February 2022.
+The island is internationally connected via four submarine fiber-optic links to mainland Europe, with a fifth cable to be completed by February 2022.